mainmatter/test-embroider-css-layers/README.md

 1. webpack `scoped-js-loader` is used for loading JS and GJS files.
 It does a few things:

-   - if there is co-located CSS file it adds import with JS file. `import './co-located.css'`
+   - if there is co-located CSS file it will add import to CSS file. `import './co-located.css'`
    - if it is GJS file it extracts and save co-located CSS file. (it will fire `scoped-css-loader` described below)
    - if there is a template in GJS file it rewrites classes in the template.